NASCAR Racers

-Background

-26 half-hour episodes were produced by Saban Entertainment, in conjunction with the Vancouver-based Ocean Productions voice cast, who had worked with Saban on other projects — such as Spider-Man Unlimited and Dragon Ball Z. The show's theme song was composed and performed by Jeremy Sweet.
-Before beginning its proper run in 2000, NASCAR Racers premiered as a special three-part TV movie on November 11, 1999, although subsequent re-airings have the first three episodes separated from each other.
-It ended in 2001, with reruns airing on Disney's Jetix after the company's purchase of the Saban Entertainment library.
-The show was produced before Fox showed NASCAR races, and the show's broadcast history only overlapped with the network's coverage of the real series for one month.

 Premise

 While real life NASCAR tracks are mainly ovals, NASCAR Racers is anything but.
 The racers compete on a wide variety of courses, including road course, off-road, mountain, and Motorsphere.
 The Motorsphere track starts with a typical race track leading into a sphere, then tracks are wrapped around the inner surface of the sphere.

 The NASCAR Unlimited Division features cutting edge, over-the-top technologies (from the show's point of view).
 To protect drivers from crashes, each race car has an inner Rescue Racer that ejects from the outer body if an accident happens.
 XPT racers, introduced in season 2, are the new race cars for Team Fastex.
 XPT racers use atomic fuel run by forced-combustion systems.
 Nitro Racers contain high-flux fusion units that can get maximum power out of atomic fuel.

-The change in body design from the XPT racers to the Nitro Racers was similar to the Sprint Cup transition to the "car of tomorrow".
+The change in body design from the XPT racers to the Nitro Racers was similar to the NASCAR Cup Series' transition to the Car of Tomorrow.
 XPT racers were sleeker than the boxy Nitro Racers.